Abhi-1445/KPN_fresh_analysis/README.md

 ## 📌 Project Overview

-This project focuses on analyzing the **KPN Fresh dataset** to extract meaningful insights related to business performance and trends.
+This project focuses on analyzing the **KPN Fresh App dataset** to extract meaningful insights related to business performance and trends.

 The analysis is performed using **Power BI**, leveraging data transformation and visualization techniques to support data-driven decision-making.